Migration Guide to 9.x (2025-05-10)

 }];

-Note that migrating from FieldType to string types was already doable for the past couple years, so this one is far from new.
+Note that using the string types (ie: 'number') instead of FieldType was already doable for the past couple years, so this is far from new.

 Below are a list of Enums being deprecated and you should think about migrating them eventually because they will be removed in the next major release (whenever that happens, but that won't be before another year).
 Note that the list below are only a summary of these deprecations and replacements.